micahjsmith/website/content/blog/ballet-status-report.md

 ### Completed feature engineering pipeline

-Let's first imagine for the purpose of induction that the project has already been completed.
-What is the product that has been made available to the data science community?
+Let's first imagine for the purpose of induction that the project is already underway.
+What is the product that is being made available to the data science community?
 It is an end-to-end feature engineering pipeline that can be fit on existing house price data and used to extract feature values from unseen house records.
 The project can be pip-installed by a totally different set of developers, and the feature engineering pipeline can then be inserted into some other ML pipeline.

 ```python
 from ballet_predict_house_prices.load_data import load_data